This post was updated in December 2019.

 In that moment I learned that to travel is to go with the flow.
 And to enjoy these little moments instead of getting upset or annoyed.

 These moments will be among your fondest memories once you’re back in your ‘normal’ life.

 Where people get really upset if you are three hours late, heck, they get annoyed if you’re five minutes late.
 Anyway, enough rambling, back to our Philippines three week itinerary.

 Day 7-12: El Nido

-In El Nido getting around is extremely easy, there are tricycles everywhere and the center is very small so you can walk almost anywhere.
+Getting around El Nido is very easy, there are tricycles everywhere and the center is very small so you can walk almost anywhere.
 We did tour A and C, a PADI Open Water Course and most of all: we relaxed and enjoyed the stunning surroundings!

-Day 13: traveling from El Nido to Puerto Princesa (by minivan)
+Day 13: how to get from El Nido to Puerto Princesa (by minivan)

 Along the way more people were picked up, at one moment there were 15 people in the van while it was actually fit for about 10.
 It came to the point where the driver was sharing his seat with another passenger!
 Nevertheless, just six hours later we arrived safely at Palawan Village Hotel.